kuruwyami/gruwfiles/README.md

-Welcome!If you got any issues,first look in this readme filethen report it to my [Discord server.](https://discord.gg/HPJnk5JhAm)
+Welcome!If you got any issues,first look in this readme file then report it to my [Discord server.](https://discord.gg/HPJnk5JhAm)

 1:Required packages